ghelobytes/ghelobytes.github.io/_posts/2014-11-03-editing-files-in-ubuntu-thru-winscp.md

 Just to make sure I had it recorded, these are the steps I did:

+1. This is a numbered list.
+2. I'm going to include a fenced code block as part of this bullet:

+    ```
+    Code
+    More Code
+    ```

+3. We can put fenced code blocks inside nested bullets, too.
+   1. Like this:
+   2. xxxx

 1. SSHed to `192.168.x.x`
 2. Edited the sudoer file: `sudo nano /etc/sudoers`
 3. Added the following at the end of the file: